dojo/docs/developer/design/loader.rst

   });

 Since my.module was demanded, the loader will attempt to resolve its dependency list and then run its factory function.
-This causes dojo/loadInit to resolve "*loadInit_8" (this is a guaranteed-unque synthetic module identifier).
-In doing so, dojo/loadInit causes the def function to be executed which causes the loadInit function to be executed.
+This causes dojo/loadInit to resolve "*loadInit_8" (this is a guaranteed-unique synthetic module identifier).
+In doing so, dojo/loadInit causes the def function to be executed, passing the value of the "myDojo" module.
+This causes the dojo.loadInit function contained in the def function to be executed.
 Let's assume document.someMagicSomething has a value of 1.
 This will cause the loadInit callback to set my.module.switch to 1.
 As the def function continues executing, it notes:

   * the module dojo.provide's "my.module"